 Naturally, the Trust had looked forward to unveiling these improvements in April 2020 when the site was due to open for the visitor season.
 However, those plans were stymied by the COVID-19 outbreak and resultant lockdown.

 2020 offered the most challenging start possible to the site’s journey under community ownership.

 The Trust were unable to open the Stables Coffee Shop until late summer, our brand-new events programme had to be postponed, and both the Information Centre and our Guided Tower Tours remain closed until further notice (likely until April 2021).

 These circumstances were far from ideal; nevertheless, project work to protect and enhance the lighthouse complex continued.
-The Trust would like to thank the Corra Foundation, The Highland Council, and the Architectural Heritage Fund for their support during the COVID-19 closure.
+The Trust would like to thank the Corra Foundation, The Highland Council, and the Architectural Heritage Fund for their support during our COVID-19 closure.

-With initial work on the Stables Coffee Shop complete, the Trust pushed forward with plans for the wider site.
+With initial work on the Stables Coffee Shop complete, the Trust pushed forward with plans for the wider site:

-Phase 1b: Upgrading our Potable Water Infrastructure
+Phase 1b: Emergency Upgrades to our Potable Water Infrastructure

-Upgrading the water supply at the Ardnamurchan Lighthouse complex was identified as an urgent priority in the Trust’s 2019 Business Plan:
+Upgrading the water supply at the Ardnamurchan Lighthouse Complex was identified as an urgent priority in the Trust’s 2019 Business Plan:

-- The current potable water supply only just meets the needs of our visitor centre during the peak summer period
+- The current potable water supply only just meets the needs of our visitor centre during the peak summer period.

-- The present pumping arrangement occasionally fails, rendering the site without water
+- The present pumping arrangement occasionally fails, rendering the site without water.

-- When failure occurs, bottled water must be used (generating avoidable plastic waste)
+- When failure occurs, bottled water must be used (generating avoidable plastic waste).

-These limitations leave no headroom for expansion as the site develops under community ownership
+These limitations leave no headroom for expansion as the site develops under community ownership.

 The Trust is presently seeking support from the Scottish Landfill Communities Fund to deliver this work.
 We are at an early stage in our application, but will of course update on our progress.